 The aftermath of a car crash can be chaotic.
 Immediate medical attention, if necessary, should always be your first priority.
 But when you're safe, document as much as you can about the moments leading up to the accident and the scene of the crash.

 Talk to witnesses.
 Get the names of anyone who saw the accident and their contact information.
 Get a sense of what they saw and ask follow-up questions.
 Find out if they are willing to write a statement or talk to an investigator.
 The more information you can get that confirms your version of the accident, the stronger your claim will be.
 Learn more about how witnesses can help your car accident claim.

 Call the police.
 Police involvement adds another layer of documentation to your claim.
 A police report carries a great deal of weight with insurance adjusters and attorneys.
 The person who is at fault for the crash might try to keep the police out of it.
 Don't fall for this tactic.
 If you're injured or your car is damaged, call the police.

 Take pictures.
 Use a camera or your phone to take pictures of the scene, all vehicles involved in the accident, and your injuries.
 Capture anything that might have contributed to the accident—a traffic sign that the other driver ignored or a poorly maintained or designed road.
 Make sure that you can tell what date the pictures were taken so that they can be used as evidence in court if necessary.
 If you don't have a camera or camera phone, ask witnesses if they would be willing to take pictures.

 Follow your doctor's orders to the letter.
 If your doctor puts restrictions on what you can do, follow your doctor's orders.
 Don't get caught playing tennis while making a claim for a shoulder injury.
 If your injuries—and your losses—are significant, you don't want to risk blowing your settlement by overexerting yourself.

-After you've documented the scene and sought medical attention, start collecting repair estimates for any damage done to your vehicle.
+For property damage, start collecting repair estimates for damage done to your vehicle.
 Most insurance adjusters will demand an "independent" inspection of the damage to your vehicle, but if you're armed with two or three estimates of your own, you will be able to make a strong argument for the repairs you need, and the associated costs.